IHE/RAD.IMR/input/pagecontent/volume-1.md

 See [Rendered Instance Retrieve Option](#xx23-rendered-instance-retrieve-option) for details.

-##### XX.1.1.3.2 Report Reader with External Image Display Retrieve Option
+##### XX.1.1.3.2 Report Reader with External IID Image Display Retrieve Option

-A Report Reader with the External Image Display Retrieve Option delegates the image viewing capabilities to an external Image Display that is invoked by an integrated IID / Image Display Invoker actor.
+A Report Reader with the External IID Image Display Retrieve Option delegates the image viewing capabilities to an external Image Display that is invoked by an integrated IID / Image Display Invoker actor.
 When triggered to view images, the Report Reader translates the embedded image references and endpoints in the DiagnosticReport resource into corresponding Invoke Image Display URLs.

 See [External Image Display Retrieve Option](#xx24-external-image-display-retrieve-option) for details.